duke-electric-vehicles/onboarding/Pub_Sub_Tutorial.md

 ```
 This will show you the data on the /chatter topic.
 The data will continue to flow until you press CTL + C to exit the command.

+These command will be extremely useful for debugging!

 # Extension Task
 Currently, your pub / sub is communicating with string messages.
 For the electric vehicle, we will mostly work with location and orientation data.
 Research the ROS “Twist” message and change your pub / sub to use Twist messages instead of strings.